aditwr/aditwr/README.md

 </p>

 ---
 ✨ I'm a student of universtas sebelas maret.
-I am very interested in web development. now i'm learning laravel framework.
+I am very interested in web development.
 Even though I'm still a beginner in this field, I'm sure I'll be able to become an expert if I keep trying.

 I'm still in my 20s, so I still need a lot to learn and experience.
 I aspire to become a full-stack developer and work for a company or create my own company